locka99/cpp-to-rust-book/compiling_and_linking/index.md

 #### Cargo.lock

-Also note that once we build, cargo creates a Cargo.lock file in our root directory.
+Also note that once we build, cargo creates a `Cargo.lock` file in our root directory.

 This file is made so that if `cargo build` is invoked again it has an exact list of what packages need to be pulled and compiled.
 It stops situations where the code under our feet \(so to speak\) moves and suddenly our project no longer builds.
 So if the lock file exists, the same dependency configuration can be reproduced even from a clean.
-If you want to force the cargo to rebuild a new lock file, e.g. after changing Cargo.toml, you can type `cargo update`.
+If you want to force the cargo to rebuild a new lock file, e.g. after changing `Cargo.toml`, you can type `cargo update`.

 [^1]: You can change the main entry point using a special  `#[start]` directive if you want on another function but the default is main\(\)